curtisshyu/PatternAnalysis-2025/recognition/README.md

 Run it on the validation data.
 Compute metrics (e.g. Dice score).
 Compare to previous epochs.
+## Scheduler
+- Montiors validation, if it does not improve for 3 pochs, reduces lr by a fctor of 0.5 Allows us to escape plateaus
+- mode = max monitors validation
+- factor is how much to reduce by
+- patience is count wihtout improvement to reduce

 dataset.py
 - justify the transforms augmentation